 Phase 3) Post Traumatic Growth - Flourishing in your new life: Exploring an integrated (whole) self, finding our gifts, talents and skills for a healthy, thriving life.
 Once we have successfully processed our trauma and integrated our learning we now set out on our new lives.
 Tender shoots of possibility are held carefully and safely as we reintegrate our new self with the world; discovering what new, empowered and authentic relationships can look and feel like and who we want to be, now and in the future.

-Healing from Trauma/PTSD/C-PTSD is not linear.
-There is not a one-size-fits-all treatment and a lot of the work relies on re-establishing, then harnessing your own innate ability to heal within the context of a 'felt' sense of safety.
+Healing from Trauma/PTSD/C-PTSD is not linear and can be even more complex when healing within societal systems where you may still be experiencing oppression related to your identity.
+There is not a one-size-fits-all treatment and a lot of the work relies on re-establishing, then harnessing your own innate ability to heal within the context of a 'felt' sense of safety, including exploring new ways to assert, maintain and protect your personal boundaries.

-Where necessary we move between the 'phases' to keep our transformation journey safe and as we meet new 'information' at our growth edge.
+Where necessary we move between the 'phases' to keep our transformation journey safe and as we meet new 'information' at our growth edge and in relationship with the world.

 ------------------------------------------------------------------------------------------- I take time to explore with you how, when and at what pace to proceed.